formlio/forml/doc/DRAFT.md

 ---------------------------

 A project is defined as a set of specific components wrapped as python package with a typical `setuptools` layout.
-ForMLAI offers the _Convention over Configuration_ approach for organizing the internal package structure which means it automatically discovers and imports the expected project components if the author follows this convention (there is still an option to ignore the convention but the author is then responsible for configuring all the otherwise automatic steps).
+ForML offers the _Convention over Configuration_ approach for organizing the internal package structure which means it automatically discovers and imports the expected project components if the author follows this convention (there is still an option to ignore the convention but the author is then responsible for configuring all the otherwise automatic steps).

 The convention is based simply on defining python _modules_ (or _packages_) with expected names within the project namespace root.
-ForMLAI doesn't care whether the component is defined as a module (a file with `.py` suffix) or package (a subdirectory with `__init__.py` file in it) since both have same import syntax.
+ForML doesn't care whether the component is defined as a module (a file with `.py` suffix) or package (a subdirectory with `__init__.py` file in it) since both have same import syntax.

 This naming convention for the different project components are described in the following subsections.
 The general